Conditions Salivary stones

 At a glance

-- If an excretory duct is blocked by a salivary stone, the gland becomes swollen.
+- If an excretory duct is blocked by a salivary stone, the affected gland can become swollen.

-- The painful swelling is particularly likely to occur when eating.
+- The swelling is particularly likely to occur when eating and can sometimes be painful.

-- It may be temporary, recur after a period of time, or grow continuously.
+- The swelling may be temporary, recur after a period of time or grow continuously.

-- Salivary stones are often flushed out when the salivary flow is stimulated and assisted by means of massage.
+- Salivary stones are often flushed out when the salivary flow is stimulated by massaging the salivary glands.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.